stanford-crfm/ecosystem-graphs/README.md

 ## Overview
 Welcome!
 Ecosystem graphs is an ongoing effort to track the foundation model ecosystem.
-To explore the ecosystem, check out the [website](https://crfm.stanford.edu/ecosystem-graphs/).
+To explore the ecosystem, check out the [website](https://crfm.stanford.edu/ecosystem-graphs/) or read the [paper](https://arxiv.org/abs/2303.15772).

 Briefly, an ecosystem graph is defined by:
 - **Assets.** These are the nodes in the graph, which can be datasets (e.g. The Pile), models (e.g. Stable Diffusion), or applications (e.g. Microsoft Word).